-6.24 Borrowing for Cash-flow Purposes: The Council continues to approve the use of short-term loans (normally for up to one to three months) to cover unexpected cash-flow shortages.
-Short-term borrowing for cash-flow purposes, up to a maximum of £40m, will be limited to the following external funding sources:

-- Borrowing from other UK local authorities (excluding Police and Crime Commissioners, Fire Authorities and Local Authority Pension Funds); - Borrowing from the money markets (financial institutions authorised by the Prudential Regulation Authority to operate in the UK). - 6.25 Additionally, the Council holds and invests money on behalf of third parties including the Chichester Harbour Conservancy and its associated charities.
-The Council reports any such money as short-term borrowing given the requirement that it is available for repayment at any future point in time. - 6.26 Debt Rescheduling: Depending on the interest rates during 2021/22, there may be opportunities to reschedule some of the council's debt.
-However, if any repayment or rescheduling of existing PWLB debt was approved the rationale would be one or more of the following: - The generation of cash savings and/or discounted cash flow savings; - Helping to fulfil the treasury management strategy; - Enhancing the balance of the debt portfolio (amending the maturity profile and/or the balance of volatility). - 6.27 Reporting: All borrowing and rescheduling activity will be reported to the Performance and Finance Scrutiny Committee (within the Mid-Year Review and/or Annual Treasury Management reports); and to the Regulation, Audit and Accounts Committee and Treasury Management Panel within the prescribed compliance reports.
+- 6.25 Borrowing for Cash-flow Purposes: The County Council continues to approve the use of short-term loans (normally for up to one to three months) to cover unexpected cash-flow shortages.
+Short-term borrowing for cash-flow purposes, up to a maximum of £40m, will be limited to the following external funding sources: - Borrowing from other UK local authorities (excluding Police and Crime Commissioners, Fire Authorities and Local Authority Pension Funds); - Borrowing from the money markets (financial institutions authorised by the Prudential Regulation Authority to operate in the UK). - 6.26 Additionally, the County Council holds and invests money on behalf of third parties including the Chichester Harbour Conservancy and its associated charities.
+The County Council reports any such money as short-term borrowing given the requirement that it is available for repayment at any future point in time. - 6.27 Debt Rescheduling: Depending on the interest rates during 2022/23 there may be opportunities to reschedule some of the County Council's debt.
+However, if any repayment or rescheduling of existing PWLB debt was approved the rationale would be one or more of the following: - The generation of cash savings and/or discounted cash flow savings; - Helping to fulfil the treasury management strategy; - Enhancing the balance of the debt portfolio (amending the maturity profile and/or the balance of volatility). - 6.28 Reporting: All borrowing and rescheduling activity will be reported to the Performance and Finance Scrutiny Committee (within the Mid-Year Review and/or Annual Treasury Management reports); and to the Regulation, Audit and Accounts Committee and Treasury Management Panel within the prescribed compliance reports.

-7 Annual Investment Strategy (Treasury Investments)
+7. Annual Investment Strategy (Treasury Investments)